 For more information, please refer to the Madison College website at: https://students.madisoncollege.edu/policies/academic-integrity

 ATTENDANCE

-Core program classes in the MCSP are offered in the online format; some classes include an optional online live weekly session.
-Because the online live sessions are optional, attendance is not taken and recorded.
+Core program classes in the MCSP are offered in the online format; attendance is not taken and recorded.
 Students are expected to participate and meet the deadlines as posted by the instructor.

 CELL PHONES